My Undying Love for Waakye

 Waakye is one of the most popular meals in Ghana.

-It is sold at almost every local food spot in Ghana.
+You can find it at almost every local food spot in Ghana.
 It can be eaten as breakfast, lunch and even dinner.

-Waakye originated from the Northern part of Ghana where rice and beans are staple food crops.
+The meal originated from the Northern part of Ghana where rice and beans are staple food crops.

 Hence why Northern/Muslim women just tend to make the best Waakye (I know because I only buy from them and it’s amazing).